top of page

 Francis Merson Clinical Psychologist

-Paris is crowded, lively and full of possibility.
+Paris is one of the most densely populated places on earth.
 So why do so many people feel lonely here?
 The answer has less to do with the number of people around us than with the kinds of connection city life actually makes possible.

-And yet big cities are full of lonely people.
-This sounds contradictory only if we confuse social contact with social connection.
+And yet big cities like Paris are full of lonely people.
+This may sound contradictory, but only if we confuse social contact with social connection.
 They are not the same thing.
-You can spend all day among other humans and still have the unsettling sense that no one would especially notice if you vanished.
+You can spend all day among other humans and still have the unsettling sense that no one would notice if you vanished.
 Loneliness, as researchers generally understand it, is not simply being alone.
 It is the painful gap between the social connection we want and the social connection we feel we have.

-That distinction matters, because it explains why loneliness can feel so sharp in a city like Paris.
+That distinction matters, because it explains why loneliness can feel so intense in a city like Paris.
 The problem is not necessarily that people lack company.
-It is that they lack the kinds of contact that produce recognition, familiarity, ease and a sense of being held in the social world.
+It is that they lack the kinds of contact that produce familiarity, ease and a sense of being seen in the social world.

 What loneliness actually is